farbod2015/javascript/How Git Works.md

   10 Granny Smith apples
   ```

-* if we commit the chages, Git will add the commit to the object database and move the current branch, lisa, to point at the new commit:
+* if we commit the changes, Git will add the commit to the object database and move the current branch, lisa, to point at the new commit:

 <p align="center">
   <img src ="./img/branching1.jpg" />